Workplace Breastfeeding Legislation and Female Labor Force Participation in the United States: Conclusion

-The main finding, that labor force participation increases during the few years after implementation of workplace breastfeeding legislation, is transient.
-Ex ante, this was not anticipated and is a surprising result.
-We would expect that any benefits to returning to work after birth with these amenities in place would be persistent.
-This transience could be due to firms somehow making up for the increased costs of these provisions in ways which otherwise inconvenience working mothers, or it could be due to a miscalculation of the benefits of workplace breastfeeding and pumping by new mothers becoming self-corrected in subsequent years.
-Determining whether the supply or demand side of the labor market is responsible for the transient effect is beyond the scope of this paper without having detailed information about the rationale behind participation decisions of women.
+As shown with the large ACS data, we would expect that any benefits to returning to work after birth with these amenities in place would in fact be persistent.
+The transience evidenced in the PSID (except for college educated women) could simply be influenced by the oversampling of poorer, minority-headed households in that survey.
+The biennial aspect of the survey may also be leading to imprecision in the assignment of treatment time.
+Determining whether the supply or demand side of the labor market is truly responsible for a transient or persistent effect is beyond the scope of this paper without having detailed information about the rationale behind participation decisions of women.
 Survey evidence, however, indicates that work schedule flexibility is related to workplace breastfeeding continuation \citep{felice2017breastfeeding}, which suggests that the presence of breastfeeding legislation alone, without other family-friendly policies in place, may not be enough to support the full-time labor force participation of mothers.
-Future research should also examine the impacts of recent hospital shifts towards Baby-Friendly practices on female labor force participation \citep{nelson2019trends}.
+Robustness checks in the paper showing a possible relationship between paid maternity leave laws and the breastfeeding law impacts supports this idea.
+Other research should examine the impacts of recent hospital shifts towards Baby-Friendly practices on female labor force participation \citep{nelson2019trends}.